Arm’s Reach by Courtney Thomson

 I sit in the frame and lower myself down onto the cement.

-I land near Mum’s clothes trolley, accidently kicking the peg basket free from its holder.
+I land near Mum’s clothes trolley, accidentally kicking the peg basket free from its holder.
 I manage to catch it before it clangs on the ground.
 A few pegs escape from the top, but I think I’m safe.
 Phew.

 I watch several cockroaches scurry into their hiding places as I tiptoe to the fence.